Our Coaching Team

 Amelia DeLaine

-In 2025, I’m excited to return to Tinies Gold and co-coach Sub-Junior Navy with my sister Jaclyn.
+In 2026, I’m excited to once again coach the Tinies Gold and co-coach the Sub-Junior Navy team with my sister Jaclyn.

 Erin Bowden

 After competing for eight years as an elite rhythmic gymnast, I made the transition to calisthenics in 2013 as an Intermediate.
-At first I wasn’t sure if it was for me — but now I couldn’t imagine life without it!
+I wasn’t too sure about calisthenics at first, but now I wouldn’t know myself without it.

-In 2021 and 2022, I assisted Hayley Edwards with the Intermediates, which sparked my passion for coaching.
-I began coaching with the Tinkerbells and Tinies Navy teams and loved being part of their journey.
+From 2021 to 2023, I assisted Hayley Edwards with the Intermediates, which sparked my passion for coaching.
+Since becoming a Level 1 coach in 2022, I’ve coached the Tinkerbells, Sparkles, and Tinies Navy teams, as well as Solos and Gracefuls and loved every minute.

 Masters Coach